 - Nominees will be asked to provide a dossier of the following materials:

 - A research statement that emphasizes the impact of the nominee’s contributions on their field (two page maximum).

-- One external letter of recommendation from a faculty member or a professional in the candidate’s field that identifies the nominee’s most significant creative work, publication or professional activity; assesses their recent impact on their field; and addresses the probable long-term significance of their work.
+- One letter of support from a faculty member or a professional in the candidate’s field that assesses the candidate’s recent and predicted future impact on their field.
 This letter must not come from the nominator.

 - Curriculum Vitae

 - Supporting evidence of impact on the field (e.g. copies of critical reviews, citations of scholarly work, interviews, press, etc.) from the most recent three years.

 - Nominations will be reviewed by a college committee.